abhaymishra72/backup-manager/README.md

-# InviBM (database backup tool)
+# BM Pro: Effortless Database Backup Tool

-**InviBM** is a powerful and versatile tool designed to create backups of databases, supporting both MongoDB and MySQL databases.
+**BM Pro** is a powerful and versatile tool designed to create backups of databases, supporting both MongoDB and MySQL databases.
 With its user-friendly interface, the application allows users to effortlessly schedule and manage backup processes.

 Key features of the application include: